 At times you’ll have to leap back and forth between these two perspectives in a matter of minutes.

 It’s the second perspective, in which your creative expression doesn’t matter at all, that I often need to remind myself of.
 It’s weirdly reassuring.
-In moments when I’m being overly critical of myself, or I’m not satisfied with how others are responding to my work, this is the perspective that I turn to in order to not tie up my self worth with my creative work.
+In moments when I’m being overly critical of myself, or when I’m not satisfied with how others are responding to my work, this is the perspective that I turn to in order to maintain separation between my self worth and my creative work.

 In the section of Big Magic that talks about persistence, there’s another analogy that I found to be helpful.

 This one comes from poet Seamus Heaney, and it starts with the idea that a person should not expect to be immediately good at the thing they’re working on.